typings/registry/README.md

 * **ambient** for ambient dependencies (typings that describe our programming environment)
 * **common** for dependencies not on any specific registry, but have a standardized library in JS

 And "package name" is the name of the package in the registry.
 For GitHub and scoped NPM packages, it's valid to make a folder such as `@example/entry.json`.
+The format of each package file is described in `schema.json`.

 ## Requests